2025 Northern Vietnam floods

 The 2025 Northern Vietnam floods were a series of floods that affected Vietnam, particularly Northern Vietnam and parts of the North Central Coast, between 25 September and 16 October 2025, resulting from the combined impacts of three tropical cyclones and several other weather phenomena.

 Heavy rainfall began on 25 September in northern Vietnam due to the impact of Typhoon Ragasa as it made landfall in Quảng Ninh province according to the National Center for Hydro-Meteorological Forecasting (NCHMF).
 The rain was subsequently intensified by an intertropical convergence zone, extending southward to the North Central Coast the following day.
 On 28 and 29 September, Typhoon Bualoi made landfall in Hà Tĩnh province, bringing extremely heavy rain that continued over northern Vietnam and the North Central Coast until 1 October.
 Shortly afterward, Typhoon Matmo moved across the Vietnam–China border area, bringing widespread rainfall to northern Vietnam from 6 to 8 October before dissipating inland.
 The period concluded with another spell of heavy rain between 13 and 15 October, caused by a weak cold surge interacting with an easterly disturbance.
 Several rainfall stations recorded historic precipitation levels during these events.
 Prolonged heavy rain led to rapid rises in river levels across the northern and north-central regions, with many rivers reaching Alert Level 3, the highest flood warning threshold in Vietnam’s flood warning system.
 On the Thương and Cầu river basins, which form part of the upper Thái Bình river system, some stations registered record-breaking flood peaks.
 Extensive flooding occurred in many provinces, particularly Thái Nguyên, Bắc Ninh, Lạng Sơn, and Cao Bằng.
 In Hanoi, torrential rain on 30 September and 7 October caused widespread urban flooding.
 Numerous dyke and dam failures were also reported, most notably the collapse of the Bắc Khê hydropower dam in Lạng Sơn province.

 This flood event, combined with typhoons Ragasa, Bualoi, and Matmo, caused severe damage to both life and property.
-Including the effects of the storms, the total economic losses were estimated at 35.7 trillion VND (US$1.42 billion), with more than 80 people dead or missing.
+Including the effects of the storms, the total economic losses were estimated at 35.7 trillion VND (US$1.42 billion), with 85 people dead or missing.
 Due to the severe impacts of the disaster, the Vietnamese government called for donations and support from both domestic and international communities.